robfs/monzo-py/README.md

 A Python library for interacting with and analyzing your Monzo bank transactions using Google Sheets and DuckDB.

-Transform your exported Monzo transaction data into a powerful analytical database with SQL querying capabilities and rich visualizations.
-Perfect for personal finance analysis, budgeting insights, and spending pattern discovery.

 > [!NOTE]
 > In order to use this library you must have a **paid Monzo account** with your transactions exported to a Google Sheet.
 Free Monzo accounts do not have access to transaction exports.